GURUFOCUS.COM » STOCK LIST » Financial Services » Insurance » Everest Group Ltd (STU:ERE) » Definitions » E10

 141 Front Street, Seon Place - 4th Floor, P.O.
 Box HM 845, Hamilton, BMU, HM 19

-Everest Group Ltd is engaged in providing insurance services in the U.S., Bermuda, and international markets.
-It operates in Reinsurance and Insurance business.
-The Reinsurance operation writes property and casualty reinsurance and specialty lines of business, on both a treaty and facultative basis, through reinsurance brokers, as well as directly with ceding companies.
+Everest Group Ltd is a Bermuda-based reinsurance and insurance organization.
+It operates in the Reinsurance and Insurance business.
+It is a financial services institution focused on diversifying its portfolio and geographic presence.
+Through direct and indirect subsidiaries operating in the U.S. and internationally.
 The Insurance operation writes property and casualty insurance directly and through brokers, surplus lines brokers, and general agents within the U.S., Bermuda, Canada, Europe, and South America.
+The Company conducts business through two reportable segments, Reinsurance and Insurance.

 No Headlines